Wild Photography Holidays - Photography & Adventure Travel: Italy – The Best of the Dolomites with James Rushforth

 Accommodation

-We will stay in a variety of high quality accommodation, always located in beautiful surroundings and offering good access to our chosen photo-locations.
+We will stay in a variety of high-quality accommodations, always located in beautiful surroundings and offering good access to our chosen photo locations.

 Walking

-The longest walk is one hour to the Tre Cime north faces (It has 200m of height gain).
-For the remainder of our locations the walking is around 15 minutes max.
+The longest walk is one hour to the Tre Cime north faces (it has 200m of height gain).
+For the remainder of our locations, the walking time is around 15 minutes.
 There are closer options and excellent viewpoints for the Tre Cime north faces day.

 Complete Itinerary and Full Details